mono83/oscar/README.md

 ## Module-level functions

+### `init(function)`

+Registers initialization (setUp) functions, that will be invoked only once for whole file.
+This function can contain heavy reusable calculations and environment establishment.

 ### `add(name, function)`

 Registers new test case with name, passes as first argument.
 Second arguments stands for callback function,